 The three speakers sat near the US acting ambassador to the UN, Jonathan Cohen, at the Council horseshoe table, as if to remind him of what he might be voting against in the resolution: people who had suffered immeasurably by rape and other sexual abuse in wars.
 (A fourth speaker, Inas Miloud, heads the Tamazight Women’s Movement and spoke about the situation of women in Libya.)

 Yet it was the Council’s 15 elected and permanent members — Britain, China, France, Russia and the US in the latter camp — that mattered the most.
-The speech by the US ambassador sounded sincere and even sympathetic at times — “we put survivors at the heart of our work” — but reverted to stony language when he suggested that the UN should invest more in “early warning indicators” to prevent sexual violence in conflict, as if referring to a weather report.
+The speech by the US ambassador sounded sincere and even sympathetic at times — “we put survivors at the heart of our work” — but reverted to stony language when he suggested that the UN should invest more in “early warning indicators” to prevent sexual violence in conflict, as if he were referring to a weather report.

 Over the weeks of negotiations, including through the recent Easter and Passover holidays, the threat of a veto by the US hung over diplomats’ heads like a guillotine.
 The US made it clear early on what it would not accept: a proposal to create a formal mechanism in the Council for tracking sexual violence in conflict, saying it would “require dozens of reports and negotiations, creating significant new work for council members” — aligning itself with China and Russia on the matter.